Greece and the Visa Waiver Program

 - Approved ESTA applications are valid for

-- a period of two years, or until the passport expires, whichever comes first, and
+- a period of one year, or until the passport expires, whichever comes first, and

 - multiple trips to the United States without the traveler having to re-apply for another ESTA.